tdauth/dmdf/README.md

 ### GUI Triggers <a name="creating_a_new_map_gui_triggers"></a>
 Instead of importing the code manually and providing a MapData struct, GUI triggers in the World Editor's trigger editor can be used.
 TheNorth.w3x is one existing map which follows this approach rather than using vJass code.
-The War3Mod.mpq file has to exist in the Warcraft III directory to use the GUI trigger API provided by The Power of Fire.
+The War3Mod.mpq directory has to exist in the Warcraft III directory to use the GUI trigger API provided by The Power of Fire.
 When the World Editor is started it show new trigger functions in the trigger editor for the modification.
 To use them the following code has to be used in the custom map script:
 ```